Luciana-Pessoa/Luciana-Pessoa/README.md

   currentCity: "MG",
   ambitions: [.....]
    ✅ "❤️ Passion for coding..(...)",
-   ✅ "Impacting the world through technology",654
+   ✅ "Impacting the world through technology",
    ✅ "Be happy"
   ]
 }